 - Freeze the pie before baking so the pattern in the dough has a chance to set before the butter melts in the oven.

-- How do you do the criss cross top pie?
-You can watch me do the lattice top pie on my show, in my Instagram videos and here in this post.
+- How do you do the crisscross lattice top pie?
+There are many ways to create a lattice top.
+Depending on the filling you can weave it right over the filling or create the lattice on a sheet of parchment and slice it onto the pie.
+You can watch me do the lattice top pie on my show (there are three pie episodes!), in my Instagram videos, and here in this post.

-- How to do lattice without the pastry breaking?
-If your lattice is cracking as you make the lattice it is probably too dry and brittle, so you either need to work more of the butter into the flour or add more water when mixing.
+- How to weave a lattice crust without the pastry breaking?
+If your lattice is cracking as you weave the lattice the dough is probably too dry and brittle, so next time you make the dough, try working more of the butter into the flour at the very beginning and/or add more water when mixing.

 - How can I make a beautiful pie crust like that apple pie?
 Mine are never pretty.
 The first step is the dough.
 If the dough is made properly, it will be easy to crimp and create pretty patterns.
 Those just take practice.
 Even a crust finished with a fork pattern around the edge, which is simple, but so pretty.
 If you want a stenciled crust, then you need a dough that is tender and less flaky, and a special rolling pin.